Judges 16 – Samson’s Disgrace and Death

 d.
 And he pushed with all his might, and the temple fell on the lords and all the people who were in it: This could only happen with God supernaturally empowering Samson.
 This shows that God never forsook Samson, even when he was disobedient.
 God’s mercies were there for Samson even in a Philistine prison.
 All Samson had to do was to turn his heart back towards God and receive them.

 i.
 We could say that Samson was restored with self-renunciation.
-This last great victory came only has he was broken, humiliated, and blind.
+This last great victory came only after he was broken, humiliated, and blind.
 He could no longer look to himself.
 Prior to this we don’t see Samson as a man of prayer, but here he prayed.
 He was humbled enough to allow a little boy to help him.

 ii.
 In summary, Samson shows the danger of underestimating our own sinfulness.
 He probably figured he had things under control with his own fleshly lusts, but his desire for love, romance, and sex led directly to his destruction.
 Samson was the great conqueror who never allowed God to properly conquer him.